Yoshishige Saitō: Post-World War II life and career

 In 1946, Saitō shortly took up a job as an editor of the magazine Katei Bunka (Home culture) and invited photographer Kiyoji Ōtsuji to work for the magazine.
 He quit the job in 1947 and began offering painting classes.
 In 1947, he participated in the founding of the Nihon Avangyarudo Bijutsuka Kurabu (Japan Avant-Garde Artists Club) initiated by Tarō Okamoto.
 In 1953, Saitō gave up his membership in the Bijutsu Bunka Kyōkai and remained without affiliation.
 Experiencing financial and family hardships as well as health problems, Saitō retreated to Urayasu in 1954, where he stayed until his move back to Tokyo in 1960.

 Saitō's works were shown in group exhibitions from the early 1950s onwards, including the Nichibei Kōkan Bijtusu 30-nin-ten (US-Japanese exchange exhibition of works by 30 artists) in 1951, the Nihon Kokusai Bijutsuten/International Art Exhibitions, Japan since 1952, the Chūshō and gensō (Abstraction and fantasy) exhibition at the National Museum of Modern Art, Tokyo, in 1953, and the Gendai Nihon Bijutsuten/Contemporary Japanese Paintings Exhibition in 1956.

 They year 1957 marked Saitō's breakthrough in the Japanese art world, with his works being included in and awarded prizes at major group exhibitions.
 In 1958, Saitō's first solo exhibition took place at the Tokyo Gallery at the recommendation of Takiguchi, an advisor to the gallery.
 The show proved successful for the artist, as all exhibited works were sold and the show cemented Saitō's lifelong close collaboration with the gallery.
-Subsequently, Saitō's works continued to be shown in numerous major group exhibitions of Japanese contemporary art and painting in Japan and abroad, such as New Japanese Painting and Sculpture in the US in 1965, as well as international events such as the 41st Pittsburgh Bicentennial International Exhibition in 1958, the 5th São Paolo Biennale in 1959, the Venice Biennale and the Guggenheim International Award in 1960.
+Subsequently, Saitō's works continued to be shown in numerous major group exhibitions of Japanese contemporary art and painting in Japan and abroad, such as New Japanese Painting and Sculpture in the US in 1965, as well as international events such as the 41st Pittsburgh Bicentennial International Exhibition in 1958, the 5th São Paulo Biennale in 1959, the Venice Biennale and the Guggenheim International Award in 1960.

 After his return from his first trip to Europe in 1960 on the occasion of the Venice Biennale, Saitō moved back to Tokyo.
 Since then Saitō frequently travelled Europe, Egypt, and the US.
 During his stay in the US in 1965/66, Saitō met Jasper Johns, Yayoi Kusama, Shūsaku Arakawa, On Kawara, and attended events by John Cage and Fluxus artists.